Shougo/deoplete.nvim/README.md

     sudo pip3 install neovim

-If you want to read for Neovim-python/python3 interface install documentation, you should read `:help nvim-python`.
+If you want to read the Neovim-python/python3 interface install documentation, you should read `:help nvim-python`.

 ## Screenshots